Creating a Career Development Plan: Tips and Strategies

 - What are my accomplishments up to now?

-- What do I think I could improve on?
+- What do I think I could do better?

-Identify Your Long-Term Objectives
+Set Your Long-Term Goals

 - What do I envision myself as in five or ten years?

-- What career paths align with my interests?
+- What job roles align with my passions?

 - What small steps can I take to meet my long-term objectives?

-- What steps can I take to develop in my role and be more visible?
+- What can I do to improve my performance in my current job and increase my visibility?

-Short-term plans must consider various variables like task deadlines or team responsibilities.
+Short-term plans should take into account a variety of variables like task deadlines as well as team members’ responsibilities.

-Outline an Action Plan
+Outline an action Plan

 Make an actionable plan that includes:

-- Specific tasks to help self-development
+- Specific tasks for self-development

-- The training or courses that you need to take to be completed
+- The training or courses that you need to take to take part in

 Implement Your Plan